 This year, we invite you to a unique Advent experience only found at Calvary Church.

-Christmas Eve morning will be a family-centered time with Pastor Steve Andres for our regular worship services.
+Christmas Eve morning will be a special time with Pastor Steve Andres for our regular worship services.
 (Sunday at 9 & 11 a.m.).
 Pastor Cody Winkler will share on Saturday at 5 p.m.
+Youth in grades 6–12 will join adults in these services.

 (3 & 5 p.m.)

-Our traditional evening services (3 & 5 p.m.) will feature a message by Senior Pastor Randal Ross and a live nativity, which closes five minutes before each service.
-Calvary en Español will also offer an evening service at 5 p.m.
+Our traditional evening services (3 & 5 p.m.) feature a message by Senior Pastor Randal Ross and a live nativity, which closes five minutes before each service.
+Kids and youth join adults in service, and childcare is available for ages 3 and under.
+Our Coffee Shop is open until 6 p.m.
+Calvary en Español is also offering an evening service at 5 p.m.

 Come & Go Communion